locnnil/workshop/docs/how-to/use-sdkcraft.rst

 This was the last step of the tutorial;
-you are now familiar with the basic operations :program:`SDKcraft` provides and have had your first taste of what it can do for you.
+you are now familiar with the basic operations |sdk_markup| provides and have had your first taste of what it can do for you.